 Training Creates Opportunities for Questions

 The hard truth is that if most of your employees do not buy into the CMMS program, the implementation will not be a complete success.
 If approached in the proper way and formatted with space for open discussion, CMMS software training will create opportunities for questions, and this is a key component of the buy-in process for your organization.
 Several types of questions will arise during a CMMS online training event:

 - The “How do I…” question: This question will cover a topic already discussed in training, identify a future topic in the training, or identify a task not considered in the development of training.
 In all cases, it provides value to all in the training session to address it.

 - The “Why Doesn’t it…” question: Often a complaint disguised as a question, this is nonetheless useful because it gives voice to the common fear of change.
 If the CMMS program does perform the specific tasks asked about, this is a great opportunity to describe how.
 If it does not, the question offers a chance to discuss alternatives to the particular task.

 - The “Do we have to…” question: In most training sessions, one person will ask if they can continue to operate outside the program.
 It is of the utmost importance that the CMMS training answers this question with a definitive, “No.” A CMMS program is only as effective as the data contained within it.

 Emphasize the Broader Importance as You Implement CMMS Software

 One final reason training is vital is that it underscores how pervasive a CMMS program is to an organization.
 It is not uncommon for a person to not understand how her work impacts the activities of other departments.
 Training provides an appreciation of how the pieces fit together.

-At DPSI, we have successfully trained thousands of customers and have taught users not just how to use the software, but how to make the most of our solutions.
+At DPSI, we have successfully trained thousands of customers and have taught users not just how to implement CMMS software, but how to make the most of our solutions.
 We have been in this industry for nearly 30 years, so we know what works and what doesn’t.
 Contact us today for more information, or request a free demo today.